 Get in touch with old friends and spend time with family members you haven’t seen for a while and arrange some get-togethers.
 This will help you ease yourself back into everyday life while having fun simultaneously!

-If nothing else, we’re social creatures, and talking to people we trust like our besties and parents can help with depression.
+If nothing else, we’re social creatures, and talking to people we trust as our besties and parents can help with depression.

 6. Keep The Holiday Feeling

 To avoid the post-vocation blues, make every day count.
 Keep the holiday feeling and do something fun that doesn’t cost a lot of money!